“Crowd-pleasing and thought-provoking…

 Ticket prices are subject to change.
 Buy early for best pricing.
 Internet convenience fee added to all online orders.
 No refunds, exchanges, or late seating.
 Cannot combine discount offers.

-- Scenic Design by Resident Designers ISABEL CURLEY-CLAY and MORIAH CURLEY-CLAY
+- Scenic & Properties Designers ISABEL CURLEY-CLAY and MORIAH CURLEY-CLAY

 O’NEIL DELAPENHA is an actor, director, and all around storyteller currently based in Atlanta.
 He’s originally from South Florida and received his BFA degree in acting from New World School of the Arts.
 Previous acting credits include James T in Barbecue at Portland Playhouse, Candy Corn and other characters in The Ghosts of Little Five Points at Horizon Theatre Company, and Parolles in All’s Well That Ends Well at The Shakespeare Tavern Playhouse.
 O’Neil believes that the best stories are the ones that shift and mold around the very people bearing witness to them.
 That shared experience is what truly bridges the gap between audience and performer.
 Which is why, after reading the script once, he knew he wanted to be a part of this show—to help create and share in those experiences.
 You may also catch O’Neil onstage at The Shakespeare Tavern Playhouse, performing as Lord Capulet in Romeo & Juliet select night’s throughout the month of February.
 Follow him on IG: @oneild14.